davecoll3/speak-ev/README.md

     ![Heading Card: Hero Image](/readme-files/images/feature-hero-image.png)

-  * The main heading card also contains a 'h1' element, with a tagline for the site, which is followed by a line of text that provides a simple and concise description of the site's purpose.
+  * The main heading card also contains a < h1 > element, with a tagline for the site, which is followed by a line of text that provides a simple and concise description of the site's purpose.
 At the bottom of this section lies hyperlinked text which links to the sign-up page (for non registered users) or add term page (for registered users).

     ![Heading Card: Header and Text](/readme-files/images/feature-homepage-header.png)

 * Search Panel

-  * The search panel consists of a text-input field, where users can type their search word, which is followed by a 'search' and 'reset' buttons.
+  * The search panel consists of a text-input field, where users can type their search word, which is followed by 'search' and 'reset' buttons.
 The text-input field is labelled, to indicate its purpose, and provides feedback to the user to ensure that they cannot submit an empty string.
-Search words can be submitted by an enter keypress or by clicking/pressing on the 'search' button and reset by clicking/pressing on the 'reset' button.
+Search words can be submitted by an enter keypress or by selecting the 'search' button and reset by selecting the 'reset' button.

     ![Search Panel](/readme-files/images/feature-search-panel.png)

 * Homepage: Collapsible

-  * The collapsible/accordion is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the submission date and an alternative name for the term, if any.
-When a user clicks/touches a row on the collapsible, it reveals the term definition and a subsequent click/touch hides it again.
+  * The collapsible is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the submission date and an alternative name for the term (if any).
+When a user selects a row on the collapsible, it reveals the term definition and a subsequent selection hides it again.
 If a secondary row is selected, when another row is already open, the new row will open while the previously selected row will be hidden.
 Additionally, the site admin will have access to two further buttons within the open collapsible, allowing them to edit and delete terms; registered users will only have these buttons shown for their own terms.
-These 'edit' and 'delete' buttons link to the edit term page and a delete term modal respectively.
+These 'Edit' and 'Delete' buttons link to the edit term page and a delete term modal respectively.

     ![Homepage: Collapsible](/readme-files/images/feature-homepage-collapsible.png)

 * Profile: Header

-  * The profile header contains a 'h1' element, consisting of the user's name, which is followed by an 'add term' button which links to the add term page.
+  * The profile header contains a < h1 > element, consisting of the user's name, which is followed by an 'Add Term' button which links to the add term page.

     ![Profile: Header](/readme-files/images/feature-profile-header.png)

 * Profile: Collapsible

-  * The collapsible/accordion is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the submission date and an alternative name for the term.
-Additionally, 'edit' and 'delete' buttons are available to the user which link to the edit term page and a delete term modal respectively.
+  * The collapsible is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the submission date and an alternative name for the term.
+Additionally, 'Edit' and 'Delete' buttons are available to the user which link to the edit term page and a delete term modal respectively.
 On the profile page, the terms listed are just those created by the session user.
-When a user clicks/touches a row on the collapsible, it reveals the term definition and a subsequent click/touch hides it again.
+When a user selects a row on the collapsible, it reveals the term definition and a subsequent selection hides it again.
 If a secondary row is selected, when another row is already open, the new row will open while the previously selected row will be hidden.

     ![Profile: Collapsible](/readme-files/images/feature-profile-collapsible.png)

 * Edit Term Form

-  * A page header sits above the edit term form, containing a 'h1' element, it informs the user of their location within the site.
+  * A page header sits above the edit term form, containing a < h1 > element, it informs the user of their location within the site.
 The edit term form auto populates with the information pertaining to the selected term.
-This information can be updated and submitted using the 'edit term' button.
+This information can be updated and submitted using the 'Edit Term' button.
 If the changes are valid, a flash message will appear at the top of the screen notifying them that the term has been successfully updated.
-Should the edited term match an existing term, or alternative name for a term, they will be redirected to the homepage and they will receive a flash message notifying them that the term already exists within the dictionary.
+Should the edited term match an existing term, or alternative name for an existing term, they will be redirected to the homepage and receive a flash message notifying them that the term, or alternative name, already exists within the dictionary.

     ![Edit Term Form](/readme-files/images/feature-edit-term.png)

 * Delete Term Modal

-  * Should the user, or admin, select the 'delete' button, within the collapsible, a modal will appear.
+  * Should the user, or admin, select the 'Delete' button, within the collapsible, a modal will appear.
 The main modal text will ask the user if they are sure that they want to delete the selected term.
 Beneath this, is text stating that this action cannot be undone.
-A 'cancel' and a 'delete' button sit underneath the modal text with the former used to close the modal, without deleting the term, and the latter to confirm deletion.
+A 'Cancel' and a 'Delete' button sit in the modal footer with the former used to close the modal, without deleting the term, and the latter to confirm deletion.
 Should the deletion of the term be confirmed, they will be redirected to the homepage and a flash message will appear notifying the user that the term has been successfully deleted.

     ![Delete Term Modal](/readme-files/images/feature-modal.png)

 * Add Term Form

-  * A page header sits above the add term form, containing a 'h1' element, it informs the user of their location within the site.
+  * A page header sits above the add term form, containing a < h1 > element, it informs the user of their location within the site.
 The add term form consists of two mandatory text-fields ('Term Name or Acronym' and 'Term Definition') and an optional text-field ('Alt Name').
 The text-input fields are labelled, to indicate their purpose, and provide feedback to the user to ensure that they cannot submit an empty or invalid string.
 A complete form can be submitted using the 'add term' button.
 If the term name is valid, they will be redirected to the homepage and a flash message will appear at the top of the screen notifying them that the term has been successfully added to the dictionary.
 Should the new term match an existing term, or alternative name for a term, the add term form will reset to its default state and they will receive a flash message notifying them that the term already exists within the dictionary.

     ![Add Term Form](/readme-files/images/feature-add-term-form.png)

 * Log-In Page

-  * A page header sits at the top of the page containing a 'h1' element, it informs the user of their location within the site.
+  * A page header sits at the top of the page containing a < h1 > element, it informs the user of their location within the site.
 The header is followed by two text-input fields for the user's 'username' and 'password' with a 'log in' button underneath.
 At the bottom of this section lies hyperlinked text which links to the log-in page, should the user be unregistered.
 The input fields are labelled, to indicate their purpose, and provide feedback to the user to ensure that they cannot submit an empty or invalid string.
 If the user details are valid, they will be redirected to the profile page and a flash message will appear at the top of the screen welcoming them.
 Should invalid user details be submitted, the user will receive a flash message notifying them of an incorrect username and/or password.

     ![Log In](/readme-files/images/feature-login-page.png)

 * Sign-Up Page

-  * A page header sits at the top of the page containing a 'h1' element, it informs the user of their location within the site.
-The header is followed by two text-input fields for the user's desired 'username' and 'password' with a 'sign up' button underneath.
+  * A page header sits at the top of the page containing a < h1 > element, it informs the user of their location within the site.
+The header is followed by two text-input fields for the user's desired 'username' and 'password' with a 'Sign Up' button underneath.
+A line of text below the buttons to inform the user of the required password format.
 At the bottom of this section lies hyperlinked text which links to the sign-in page, should the user already be registered.
 The input fields are labelled, to indicate their purpose, and provide feedback to the user to ensure that they cannot submit an empty or invalid string.
 If the user details are valid, they will be redirected to the profile page and a flash message will appear at the top of the screen notifying them that they have successfully signed up.
 Should the user's desired username already exist, they will receive a flash message notifying them that the username already exists.

     ![Log In](/readme-files/images/feature-sign-up-page.png)

 * Flash Message

   * The flash messages consist of simple black text highlighted by a green background.
-The flash messages provide useful information/feedback to users and are located directly under the navbar for maximum visibility.
+The flash messages provide useful information/feedback to users and are located directly under the navbar for maximum visibility; the only exception to this is the 'No Results Found' flash message which appears underneath the search panel on the homepage.

     ![Footer](/readme-files/images/feature-flash-msg.png)